haxala1r/tetris/README.md

 A human player can do much better than this, as the current bot does not at all optimize for getting e.g. 4 lines cleared at the same time.

+Still, this was a very fun project.
+I want to do something like this again in the future.

 ## Game and controls
 As mentioned, you can toggle the AI (and its super-speed feature) by clicking